-warrants issued in registered direct offerings and/or private placement offerings subsequent to our initial public offering, the Holders have not had any material relationship with us within the past three years.
+Except for the ownership of the Common Warrants, shares of Common Stock and warrants purchased in our initial public offering, and the shares of Common Stock and/or warrants issued in registered direct offerings and/or private placement offerings subsequent to our initial public offering, the Holders have not had any material relationship with us within the past three years.

 Except as described below, WallachBeth and its designees have not had any material relationship with us within the past three years.
-WallachBeth served as: (i) the placement agent in connection with our sale of convertible bridge notes in 2021 and 2022, (ii) the underwriter for our initial public offering that closed on September 6, 2022; (iii) the placement agent for a registered direct offering and concurrent private placement consummated in March 2024; (iv) financial advisor and placement agent for a warrant inducement private placement and a registered direct offering and concurrent private placement, all of which were consummated in August 2024, (v) as placement agent for a registered direct offering and concurrent private placement, all of which were consummated in August 2024, (v) as placement agent for a registered direct offering and concurrent private placement consummated in October 2024, and (vi) as financial advisor for the Warrant Inducement consummated in February 2025, pursuant to which WallachBeth received cash compensation and warrants.
-See the section entitled "The Private Placement" above for more information about the compensation received in connection with the Warrant Inducement.
+WallachBeth served as: (i) the placement agent in connection with our sale of convertible bridge notes in 2021 and 2022, (ii) the underwriter for our initial public offering that closed on September 6, 2022; (iii) the placement agent for a registered direct offering and concurrent private placement consummated in March 2024; (iv) financial advisor and placement agent for a warrant inducement private placement and a registered direct offering and concurrent private placement, all of which were consummated in August 2024, (v) as placement agent for a registered direct offering and concurrent private placement.